Geek-MD/HA_Daily_Counter/README.md

 ![](https://github.com/Geek-MD/HADailyCounter/blob/develop/icon.png?raw=true)

 # HADailyCounter

-This is a Home Assistant integration that provides daily resettable counters.
+This Home Assistant custom integration provides counters that automatically reset daily.

 ## Installation

 1. Add this repository to HACS as a custom repository.
-2. Install the integration from HACS.
+2. Install the **HADailyCounter** integration from HACS.
 3. Restart Home Assistant.

 ## Configuration

-- Navigate to Integrations in Home Assistant.
+1. Go to **Integrations** in Home Assistant.
-- Click on Add Integration and search for Daily Counter.
+2. Click **Add Integration** and search for **HADailyCounter**.
-- Set the name and select the trigger sensor.
+3. Set a name and select the trigger sensor.